PO Box 6248

 Edmonds, WA 98026

-SEFW once again funded the SEAW Scholarship Awards Program, which recognized two students with $5,000 awards in 2018.
-The SEAW scholarship program has now presented $164,000 to 69 structural engineering students.
+In a record-breaking year, SEFW funded the SEAW Scholarship Awards Program, presenting four awards totaling $16,000.
+In total, the SEAW Scholarship Program has now presented $180,500 to 73 structural engineering students.

-SEFW was pleased to continue to support the SEAW Outreach Committee.
-Outreach endeavors in 2018 included a continued partnership with the Washington Alliance for Better Schools (which included the STEM After School Academy), participation in 12 STEM expo and career events (reaching 14,000 Puget Sound students!), and expansion into other parts of the state.
+SEFW was pleased to continue to support the outreach efforts of SEAW, including the continued partnership with the Washington Alliance for Better Schools and their After School STEM Academy), participation in 10 STEM expo and career events (reaching 4,000+ Puget Sound students!), and expansion into other parts of the state.
 Learn more about the Outreach Committee by visiting

 Marga Rose Hancock